Jacques Servin

 But it isn't my father's style, which I've gotten to know pretty well as I translate his wartime memoir.
 Also, he was never the least bit confused about how many children he had: never more than, nor less than, one.

 When I rewatch the final scene of Chris and Don, it turns out there's no "forcing myself to observe," the line I thought I remembered.
-Rather, in that last scene, a now-elderly Don tells us that while Chris was dying, he drew Chris at least once each day, meticulously documenting the changes.
-When Chris finally died, Don simply did what he had to, and kept on drawing and drawing and drawing
+Rather, in that last scene, a now-elderly Don tells the camera that while Chris was dying, he drew him at least once every day, meticulously documenting the change in his life partner's body.
+When Chris died, Don says, he just did what he had to, and kept drawing and drawing and drawing.